yii-tools/forms/docs/input/button.md

 ## Type reset

-The following example will generate a reset button.
+The following code shows how to create a reset button.

 ```php
 <?php